-It is recommended that the stove be installed at least 600 mm from combustible materials.
+It is recommended that the stove be installed at least 550mm from combustible materials.
 However, any household furnishings should be at least 1000mm away as they could be adversely affected by heat.

-If the stove is to be installed in a non-combustible recess it is recommended that 150mm clearance is left at the back and sides for maintenance and to allow air to circulate around the stove Due to the heat of a hot stove, a suitable fire guard should be used to provide additional protection.
+If the stove is to be installed in a non-combustible recess it is recommended that 150mm clearance is left at the back and sides for maintenance and to allow air to circulate around the stove

+Due to the heat of a hot stove, a suitable fire guard should be used to provide additional protection.
 Never allow young children to be left unsupervised in a room containing a hot stove.

+The stove is suitable for use on a 12mm superficial hearth

+Floor

-Floor National and local building regulations (Document J) must be complied with when considering the floor or hearth where the stove is to be installed.
-A constructional hearth is required for this stove at a minimum depth of 125mm with the superficial hearth being capable of bearing the weight of the stove.
-The maximum hearth temperature measured on testing was 91 degree Celsius on full fire.
-The Chimney The stove is supplied with a flue pipe connector for top or rear mounting with the fixing screws supplied.
+National and local building regulations (Document J) must be complied with when considering the floor or hearth where the stove is to be installed.
+The floor must be capable of bearing the weight of the stove and the maximum hearth temperature measured on testing was 49 degree Celsius on full fire, making the stove suitable for use on a 12mm superficial hearth.

+The Chimney

+The stove is supplied with a flue pipe connector for top or rear mounting with the fixing screws supplied.
 The stove should never be connected to a shared chimney/flue system.

 Flue pipes with a smaller cross-sectional area than that of the stove outlet should never be used.
 Flue pipes must not project into the chimney connector, such as to cause a restriction to the gas flow.

 Consideration must be given to installing extra access in the flue system to ensure all sections can be cleaned and maintained.

+Fume Emissions

-Fume Emissions To avoid chimney problems, your fire should not be burnt slowly for longer than 12 hours without a period of fast burning.
+To avoid chimney problems, your fire should not be burnt slowly for longer than 12 hours without a period of fast burning.

 Properly installed and operated, this stove will not emit fumes.
 Occasional fumes from deashing and refueling may occur.
 Persistent fume emission must not be tolerated.
-If fume emission persists, the following immediate action should be taken: - 1.
-Open doors and windows to ventilate room. - 2.
+If fume emission persists, the following immediate action should be taken:

+- 1. Open doors and windows to ventilate room. - 2.
 Let the fire out, or eject and safely dispose of fuel from the stove. - 3.
 Check for flue chimney blockage and clean if required. - 4.
 Do not attempt to re-light the fire until the cause has been identified and corrected.

 If necessary, seek professional advice.

 6. Operating Instructions

+The controls

-The controls The amount of heat emitted by the stove is regulated using the air control built at front of the stove.
+The amount of heat emitted by the stove is regulated using the air control built at front of the stove.

 Using primary air when burning mineral fuel and secondary air when burning wood.
 The need for deashing the appliance more frequently when burning mineral fuel.

 By adjusting the degree to which the primary air and air-wash vents are opened, good control of the combustion is being established.

 The "air-wash" feature when used, should function to effectively keep the inside of the door glass clear of Smokey deposits.

-WARNING:
+The temperature reached by these items during operation may cause an injury to an end-user.
+As these are intended to be adjusted during

+Operation , it is recommended that protective gloves are wore when handing these parts.

+Fuel